Home/Golf

 Click here and check box next to EssentiallySports

-The legacy of Rory McIlroy
+The legacy Rory McIlroy built in 2025

 ADVERTISEMENT

-By no means was McIlroy flawless.
-In fact, he scored four double bogeys in the four days of the Masters Tournament.
-But at no point did he seem to lose control.
+He scored four double bogeys in the four days there, but at no point did he seem to lose control.
 And when he and Justin Rose were pushed into the playoff, McIlroy remained calm.
 He controlled his shots and ensured he made the final putt before letting himself go.

 ADVERTISEMENT

+The Career Grand Slam was his biggest achievement of the year, but that was not the end of the story for him.
+He went on to join Team Europe at Bethpage for the Ryder Cup.
 It was one of the most challenging battles of his career.
-While he had to fight himself to win at Augusta National, in New York, McIlroy & Co. had to fight an entire country to come out on top.
+While he had to fight himself to win at the Green Jacket, in New York, McIlroy & Co. had to fight an entire country to come out on top.

 They faced constant abuse from the spectators attending the course.
 His wife, Erica Stoll, had beer thrown over her by the crowd.
 One of the announcers, Heather Graham, encouraged the fans on the first tee to start an abusive chant against McIlroy.
-Admit all this, he and the team had to implement their game plan to beat Scheffler & Co. on their home soil.
+Admitting all this, he and the team had to implement their game plan to beat Scheffler & Co. on their home soil.

 ADVERTISEMENT